AhmedHabash/Restaurant/README.md

-# Restorant
+# Restaurant
-this is a website for a Reastorant
+this is a website for a Reastaurant